 We cannot speak on who we are without acknowledging the call of the Ancestors, Abosom, Orisha and Spirit Guides for such a gathering in this particular moment in history.
-Nor can we share about ourselves without recognizing the role that the Circle of Light Society (a cultural institution in Washington, DC where we have cultivated spiritual sisterhood together for over 20 years) has played in connecting us time and time again, across decades, in ceremony, learning, and practice.
+Nor can we share about ourselves without recognizing the role that the Circle of Light Society, a cultural institution in Washington, DC where we have cultivated spiritual sisterhood together for over 20 years, has played in connecting us time and time again, across decades, in ceremony, learning, and practice.

-For over 20 years, Nana Fofie has brought healing to her work as an organizer, educator, facilitator, social justice activist, restorative justice advocate, and transformational coach.
-In 2015 she started Wisdom’sLadder to work with individuals, families, and community organizations with a focus on healing trauma in marginalized, intersected communities of color/LGBTQ communities, and to offer healing for healers.
-Nana Fofie is a co-founder of the Mackey-Cua Project, the only advocacy group for the San Diego QPOC community.
-She conducts workshops and consults for nonprofit organizations and community groups around issues of personal healing, healing in social justice activism, community building and accountability, and creating healthy organizational cultures.
-She currently serves groups and individuals across the country and in India, Canada, South Africa, and Mexico.
-A born seeker, trained energy healer, and priest of the Akom (indigenous West African) spiritual tradition, Nana Fofie is passionate about supporting individual and social change through healing, healthy food access and education, funky play time, and travel.
+For over 20 years, Nana Fofie has brought healing to her work as an organizer, educator, social and transformational justice activist, and personal and organizational facilitator.
+In 2015 she started Wisdom’s Ladder to work with individuals, families, and community organizations with a focus on addressing intergenerational trauma in marginalized communities and healing for healers.
+In New Orleans, Nana Fofie offers personal sessions, circle spaces, and workshops for grassroots organizations and community groups on issues of decolonizing spaces and movements, community building and accountability, and transformative justice.
+She currently serves groups and individuals across the U.S. and in India, Canada, South Africa, and Mexico.
+A spiritualist, counselor, medicine & energy healer trained in the Akom tradition of West Africa, Nana Fofie is passionate about the honoring curiosity, art, and (re)integration of our indigenous knowledges into future visioning.

-Nana A. Korantemah Pierce Williams MS-Mind Body Medicine, CMT-Certified Massage Therapist
+Nana A. Korantemah Pierce Williams • MS-Mind Body Medicine, CMT-Certified Massage Therapist

 An advocate for community growth, development, and healing, for more than 20 years Nana Korantemah has been an Akan Priestess (origin Ghana, West Africa), spearheading sacred healing rites for individuals and organizations.
 Currently pursuing doctoral studies in Mind-Body Medicine at Saybrook University, her body of work includes: developing and conducting individual and collective self-care and mindfulness practices; leading traditional empowerment and awareness programs for Rites of Passage entities; facilitation of small group trainings for survivors of trauma in its various forms; disrupting stagnant actions and thoughts through positive activities within grass roots and community environments; therapeutic bodywork, exploring the intersections of touch, guided imagery, meditation, and breath work as vehicles of release for various conditions in the body.
 Nana Korantemah is a wife, sister, daughter, godmother, healer, educator, and life-long learner, who remains humbled by the healing power of compassion, forgiveness, and love.

-Ife Afriye Fagbulu Kilimanjaro, Ph.D., Mother, Social-Environmental Justice Activist
+Ife Afriye Fagbulu Kilimanjaro, Ph.D. • Mother, Social-Environmental Justice Activist